 Next, we placed 2 cinder blocks side by side to bring the deck blocks up to an approximate height.

 You shared the exact blocks and pads we used in our last post How To Build The Perfect Foundation For An Off Grid Cabin right here.

 We topped the cinder blocks with scabs of pt wood for a solid surface for the deck block.

-TIP: You can fill the cinder block with expanding foam to prevent snow/ice from building up inside and potentially cracking the block.
+TIP: You can fill the cinder block with expanding foam or cement to prevent snow/ice from building up inside and potentially cracking the block.

 Lastly we put down our 4-way concrete deck post block.

 Once we finished leveling and installing the front deck footings we then installed the first two 6″ X 6″ deck posts.

 We used the exiting pressure treated runners to attach the posts.